apache/shardingsphere/docs/community/content/involved/conduct/code.en.md

  - Use `LinkedList`  in priority.
 Use `ArrayList` for use index to get element only.
  - Use capacity based `Collection` such as `ArrayList`, `HashMap` must indicate initial capacity to avoid recalculate capacity.
  - Use English in all the logs and javadoc.
- - Include Javadoc, todo and fixme only in the comments, the Javadoc for the user API and SPI needs to be written clearly and comprehensively,.
+ - Include Javadoc, todo and fixme only in the comments.
- - Only `public` classes and methods need javadoc, other methods, classes and override methods do not need javadoc.
+ - Only `public` classes and methods need javadoc, the Javadoc for the user API and SPI needs to be written clearly and comprehensively, other methods, classes and override methods do not need javadoc.
  - Replace if else return and assign statement with ternary operator in priority.
  - Nested using ternary operator is forbidden.
  - Use forward semantics in priority for better understanding code logic in conditional expressions.
 For example: `if (null == param) {} else {}`.